kinjelom/coredns-recursor/README.md

 ## Config Syntax / Examples

 The `recursor` configuration includes the following definitions:
-- `zone`: The DNS zone for the recursor.
 - `verbose`: The logging level for stdout:
   - `0`: minimal logging
   - `1`: moderate logging